 Keratin Research Complex Brazilian Keratin Hair Blowout Treatment, $50 $40 at Amazon (opens in new tab)

 Think of this duo as an express two-step keratin treatment.
-First you'll shampoo with the sulfate-free formula then you'll get to work painting your hair with the hydrolyzed keratin straightening formula.
+First you'll shampoo with the sulfate-free formula, then you'll get to work painting your hair with the hydrolyzed keratin straightening formula.
 The set promises a straight and shiny texture for up to six months—minus the money and wait time.

-OGX Anti-Breakage + Keratin Oil Fortifying Anti-Frizz Conditioner, $8 $6 at Amazon (opens in new tab)
+OGX Anti-Breakage + Keratin Oil Fortifying Anti-Frizz Conditioner, $9 $7 at Amazon

 Welcome this conditioner into your regime, and you can wave goodbye to frizz, split ends, and fragile strands.
 Keratin and argan oil come together to repair and strengthen your hair.
 It has a stamp of approval from Beauty Director Deena Campbell and is on sale for $6 right now.

-Chi Keratin Silk Infusion, $34 $13 at Amazon (opens in new tab)
+Chi Keratin Silk Infusion, $34 $18 at Amazon

 "The main allure of this product is that not only are you going to see a noticeable difference after just one use, but the technology works to prevent any additional breakage," says Campbell.
 Once hair is straightened, it's impossible to deny that didn't add some silky shine.